Frenzarectah/Frenzarectah/README.md

 Nowadays, i'm working on myself and improving my skills, so there are not big projects or works, just trying to create my<br/> portfolio on my own :)<br/>
 Hoping to make a good work and be soon a functional part of this community!<br/>
-Feel free to contact me for anything stuffs! </br>
+Feel free to contact me for any stuffs! </br>

 .:My learning goals:.<br/>
 // HTML <br/>